- Overview

 You may want to watch the post lecture videos here:

-Datapaths: The CPU’s datapaths are configured based on the type of instruction being executed, which can involve direct arithmetic operations, memory access, or control transfer instructions.
+- Datapaths: The CPU’s datapaths are configured based on the type of instruction being executed, which can involve direct arithmetic operations, memory access, or control transfer instructions.
 These paths dictate how data moves through the CPU and how results are stored or used.

-In short, we provide a detailed insight into how a simplified yet functional CPU operates, mirroring larger, more complex systems used in real-world computing (especially RISC family).
+The Beta CPU detailed insight into how a simplified yet functional CPU operates, mirroring larger, more complex systems used in real-world computing (especially RISC family).

 s and 1